-- 1. The first semester of the third year of the curriculum comprises elective educational components of at least 30 EC. - 2.
-For this elective period, the student can take: - a. a minor (a coherent package of related educational components) - b. individual choice of at least five educational components at the faculty or elsewhere (in the Netherlands or abroad), of which at least two (12 EC) must be at level 300 - c. an internship. - 3.
-Prior consent must be obtained from the Examination Board for a minor or electives, the educational components stated in article 12.1.6 and 12.2 excepted. - 4.
-The 'free-choice component' may not contain any educational components of level 100.
-The Board of Examiners can make an exception by approving a unit of level 100 (6 EC) if this educational component of study is explicitly required in the coherent package of educational components as prior knowledge for another educational component from that package. - 5.
-For an internship, prior approval of the internship coordinator of the program is required.
-For more information, see the Faculty Regulations for Bachelor's Internships at VUnet - 6.
-A student can choose electives of the Faculty of Social Science without prior permission from the Examination Board, see study guide and Vunet.
+- 1. The first semester of the third year of the curriculum comprises elective educational components. - 2.
+For this elective period, the student can take: - a. a minor (a coherent package of related courses) - b. individual choice of at least five components at the faculty or elsewhere, of which at least two (12 EC) must be at level 300 - c. an internship. - 3.
+Prior consent must be obtained from the Examination Board.